 Medical health administrators are highly trained professionals with at least a bachelor's degree in their field.
 They may be required to be licensed or certified.
-In 2015, medical health administrators averaged an annual salary of $106,070 per year, per the U.S. Bureau of Labor Statistics (BLS).
+In 2018, medical and health service managers, including medical administrators, earned an average annual salary of $113,730, per the U.S. Bureau of Labor Statistics (BLS).

 Medical administrators, also referred to as healthcare administrators or medical and health services managers, are vital for the running of any healthcare business.
-Whether working in a hospital, a series of clinics or an office with only a few physicians, medical administrators manage areas such as finances, technology, facilities and human resources.
-Although it may be possible to begin a career in medical office work and gain enough experience to work as an administrator in time, most medical administrators have completed a formal training program in the field.
+Whether working in a hospital, a series of clinics, or a doctor's office, medical administrators manage areas such as finances, technology, facilities and human resources.
+Although it may be possible to begin a career in medical office work and gain enough experience over time to advance to the position of administrator, most medical administrators have completed a formal training program in the field.
 Some positions call for a nursing or medical background in addition to administrative training.

 |Required Education||At least a bachelor's degree and in some cases a master's degree in healthcare administration or related field|

 |Other Requirements||Licensure and certification varies by state and employer|